OpenOmics/mir-seek/docs/usage/run.md

 > After trimming adapters, reads that exceed this length will be trimmed again from their 3'-end to this exact length.
 This option may result in the recovery of additional aligned reads, as miRDeep2's aligner only allows for  1 mismatch.
 This means if a trimmed read's length is 26 bps and it perfectly aligns to a 24 bp micro-RNA, then it will remain unaligned (2 mismatches); however, if this option were set to 25, then it would not be discarded.
 If you do not want to cropped any of the  reads, you can set this options value to a higher  number, like 999.
 If you want to maximize the number of aligned reads at the cost of accuracy/precision, then you can set this option to a lower number, like 25.
 Please take care before overriding the default  value to this option.
 The maximum sequence length of mature miRNAs in miRBase (v22) for hsa/human is 28, while the maximum sequence length of hairpin miRNAs miRBase (v22) for hsa/human is 180.
 The maximum sequence length of mature miRNA in miRBase (v22) in mmu/mouse is 27, while the maximum sequence length of hairpin miRNAs miRBase (v22) for mmu/mouse is 147.
 >
 > ***Example:*** `---max-read-length 27`

+---
+  `--novel-mir-identification`
+> **Quantify novel microRNAs.**
+> *type: boolean flag*
+>
+> This option will enable the pipeline to identify novel microRNAs.
+If this option is provided, the pipeline will run mirdeep2 using a two-pass approach to create a counts matrix of novel miR expression.
+In the first-pass,  novel miRs are identified using information across all samples.
+In the second-pass, the expression of each novel is quantified using *quantifier.pl* and a counts matrix is produced.
+If you are interested in identifying and quantifying novel microRNAs, then please provide this option.
+Please note that this option will increase the runtime of the pipeline.
+>
+> ***Example:*** `--novel-mir-identification`

 ### 2.3 Orchestration options